07kagan07/nextjs-weather/README.md

-You can try it instantly via https://nextjs-wheather.vercel.app/ link.
+You can try it live at https://nextjs-wheather.vercel.app/

 https://nextjs-wheather.vercel.app/ linki üzerinden anlık deneyebilirsiniz.